finijas01/p8105_final.github.io/dataset_cleaning.md

 1. We select 22 key variables in this dataset to finish our analysis

-2. We separate the “inspection_summary_result” variable into two new
-    variables: “inspection_summary” and

-“inspection_result” to better show the summary and the result of the inspection for each center

-3. Drop NA
+2. Drop NA

-4. Create a new variable “educational_worker_ratio”
+3. Create a new variable “educational_worker_ratio”

-5. Make all data in “program_type” and “facility_type” columns show in the same format : lower case
+4. Make all data in “program_type” and “facility_type” columns show in the same format : lower case

 ``` r